Deep learning insights into cosmological structure formation: Training and optimization

 Training was done using the \texttt{AMSGrad} optimizer \cite{Reddi2019}, a variant of the widely-used \texttt{Adam} optimizer \cite{Kingma2014}, with a learning rate of 0.00005.
 The learning rate was optimized via cross-validation, together with $\alpha$, the parameter weighting the regularization term in the loss function.
 The number of trained parameters in the network is $2,108,258$.
-Fig. \ref{fig:loss_curve} shows the loss function and the values of the parameter $\gamma$ in the likelihood term of the loss as a function of the number of iterations.
+Fig. \ref{fig:loss_curve} shows the loss function (\textit{upper panel}) evaluated for the training and validation sets, and the value of the parameter $\gamma$ in the likelihood term of the loss (\textit{lower panel}) as a function of the number of iterations.
 Early stopping was employed to interrupt the training at the epoch where the validation loss reaches its minimum value; the early-stopping iteration is shown as a vertical grey line in Fig.~\ref{fig:loss_curve}.
 The final weights of the CNN and the optimized value of $\gamma$ are given by those characterizing the model at the end of the early-stopping iteration.

 Validation and testing was performed on particles from an independent simulation based on a different realization of the initial density field to those used for training.
 Although the validation set does not directly enter the training process of the algorithm, it is indirectly used to test the response of the algorithm to changes in the architecture, and to determine the stopping point for training.
 Validating and testing on independent realizations ensures that the algorithm is not overfitting patterns specific to the simulations used for training.
 Instead, it ensures that the CNN is learning physical connections between the initial conditions and the final halos which are generalizable to any realization of the initial density field.